 PricewaterhouseCoopers LLP ("PwC") have been Independent Auditors of the Company since 1986.
-As indicated in last year's Annual Report, an audit tender has been carried out and the Board, on the recommendation of the Audit Committee, is recommending that Ernst & Young LLP be appointed as Independent Auditors.
-Information about the tender process can be found in the Audit Committee Report on page 41.
+As reported in last year's Annual Report, an audit tender was carried out in 2018.
+The Board, on the recommendation of the Audit Committee, is recommending that Ernst & Young LLP be appointed as Independent Auditors.
+Information about the tender and the proposed appointment of Ernst & Young LLP can be found in the Audit Committee Report on page 39.
 As a result, PwC will not be seeking re-appointment at the Annual General Meeting.
 A copy of their statement of the circumstances of their ceasing to hold office is enclosed with this Annual Report.